 As I recall, no one went on to state that I was to avoid these procedures in order to decrease my risk of developing lymphedema.
-And admittedly, before breast cancer I don’t believe I had even heard of this word/condition, so how was I to know to ask about it?
+And admittedly, before breast cancer I don’t believe I had even heard of this word/condition.

 I didn’t learn about lymphedema until later when I attended a support group meeting and a speaker gave an informative presentation about it.
 At that time I was having some issues and after carefully listening to the speaker, I decided to get things checked out.

 Eventually this led me to an appointment with a physical therapist.
 Ultimately, it was determined by my team that I probably did not have lymphedema – yet.
 But it wasn’t entirely ruled out either.

 This is another thing about lymphedema, unless your case is severe enough, it’s sometimes hard to tell definitively if you do or do not have lymphedema.